PSEO GPA Requirements: What You Need to Know

 University of Minnesota System

-The University of Minnesota campuses have the highest GPA requirements in the state, reflecting the academic rigor of their programs.
+University of Minnesota campuses have the highest GPA requirements in the state.
+Their classes are tougher, so they want stronger students.

 | Feature | Grade 11Recommended | Grade 12 |